grpc/grpc.io/content/en/docs/languages/go/basics.md

 ```

 You can use `DialOptions` to set the auth credentials (for example, TLS, GCE
-credentials, or JWT credentials) in `grpc.Dial` when a service requires them.
+credentials, or JWT credentials) in `grpc.NewClient` when a service requires
+them.
 The `RouteGuide` service doesn't require any credentials.

 Once the gRPC *channel* is setup, we need a client *stub* to perform RPCs.
 We
 get it using the `NewRouteGuideClient` method provided by the `pb` package